-- Rule H13 Code metaplastic carcinoma, NOS, or subtype/variant of metaplastic carcinoma, NOS when invasive carcinoma, NST OR invasive lobular carcinoma is present along with the metaplastic carcinoma. - Example: Resection pathology diagnosis is invasive mammary carcinoma, NST with extensive metaplastic carcinoma present.
-Code metaplastic carcinoma 8575/3. - Rule H14 Code the histology when only one histology is present.
-Note 1: Use Table 3 to code histology.
-New codes, terms, and synonyms are included in Table 3 and coding errors may occur if the table is not used.
-Note 2: When the histology is not listed in Table 3, use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 3, ICD-O or all updates. - Rule H15 Code duct carcinoma and invasive lobular carcinoma 8522/3 when there is both invasive carcinoma NST/duct carcinoma and invasive lobular carcinoma. - Note 1: CAP uses the term Invasive carcinoma with ductal and lobular features ("mixed type carcinoma") as a synonym for duct carcinoma/carcinoma NST AND invasive lobular carcinoma 8522/3. - Note 2: Although the instructions in the "Coding Multiple Histologies in a Single Tumor" section state, "Code the histology that comprises the majority of tumor", 8522/3 identifies both invasive carcinoma NST/duct carcinoma and invasive lobular carcinoma and is the most accurate description.
+Example: Resection pathology diagnosis is invasive mammary carcinoma, NST with extensive metaplastic carcinoma present.
+Code metaplastic carcinoma 8575/3.

+- Rule H17 Code the histology when only one histology is present. - Note 1: Use Table 3 to code histology.
+New codes, terms, and synonyms are included in Table 3 and coding errors may occur if the table is not used. - Note 2: When the histology is not listed in Table 3, use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 3, ICD-O or all updates. - Rule H18 Code duct carcinoma and lobular carcinoma 8522/3 when the final diagnosis is invasive carcinoma NST/duct carcinoma and invasive lobular carcinoma (includes invasive pleomorphic lobular carcinoma) - Note 1: CAP uses the term Invasive carcinoma with ductal and lobular features ("mixed type carcinoma") as a synonym for duct carcinoma/carcinoma NST AND lobular carcinoma 8522/3. - Note 2: Although the instructions in the "Coding Multiple Histologies in a Single Tumor" section state, "Code the histology that comprises the majority of tumor", 8522/3 identifies both invasive carcinoma NST/duct carcinoma and invasive lobular carcinoma and is the most accurate description.